Cervical Cancer Facts and Stats

 provides access to free or low-cost screening for

-Women who would like to find a provider in their area may call the automated 24-hour consumer line at 1-800-511-2300.
+Women who would like to find an EWC provider in their area may call the automated 24-hour consumer line at 1-800-511-2300 or use the online provider locator on the DHCS website.
 The EWC representative for your area may know

 of other low-cost screening programs that might be

 available to you.
-Regional Contractors are also your
+These Regional Contractors are also your

 link to support groups, advocacy groups and the latest